-Candidates who are successful at the shortlisting stage will be invited to attend a competitive interview.
-Interviews are expected to take place during the month of January.
+Candidates who are successful at the shortlisting stage will be invited to attend a preliminary interview.
+Following preliminary interview, successful candidates may be invited to attend a final competitive interview.

 Candidates should ensure that they are available to participate, if shortlisted, at the interview stage.